nesquena/backburner/HOOKS.md

 	to perform the job (but is not required to do so).
 It may handle exceptions thrown by perform, but uncaught exceptions will be treated like regular job exceptions.

+* `on_retry`: Called with the retry count, the delay and the job args whenever a job is retried.

+* `on_bury`: Called with the job args when the job is buried.

 * `on_failure`: Called with the exception and job args if any exception occurs while performing the job (or hooks).